In this blog post, I’ll share some of my perspectives regarding IT strategy.

-You can analyse forever, the key is to analyse a relevant and adequate extend.
+You can analyze forever; the key is to analyze to a relevant and adequate extent.

-Typically this involves analysis of current plans and strategies, budgets, current project portfolio, and numerous interviews with e.g. business management, it management, key stakeholders in business and IT (and sometimes even key stakeholders from outside the organisation).
+Typically, this involves the analysis of current plans and strategies, budgets, a current project portfolio, and numerous interviews with groups such as business management, IT management, key stakeholders in business and IT (and sometimes even key stakeholders outside of the organization).

 STEP 3: ENSURE COMMON UNDERSTANDING

-A colleague of mine used to say: “There is nothing like data, that can kill a good discussion”.
+A colleague of mine used to say, “There’s nothing like data that can kill a good discussion.”

 The analysis is the data.